 - 7. Relevance.
-Overall project orientation has been aligned with Government and IFAD policies, in particular in relation to support to agriculture with a focus on improved productivity and diversification and the Government's D&D policy.
+Overall project orientation has been aligned with government and IFAD policies, focusing on improved productivity and diversification and the Government's D&D policy.
 In particular, support to decentralization was arguably the most visibly consistent element in the earlier portfolio and highly relevant to the Government's D&D policy. - 8.
-At the same time, portfolio design was somewhat late in recognizing major changes in the rural context such as: (i) rapid development of non-agricultural income sources and migration, which created labour shortages in villages and made it more relevant to pay attention to returns on labour rather than on crop yields; and (ii) a rapid process of increased provision of financial services where today most villages have access to the services of microfinance institutions.
-The latter change meant that support for group revolving funds (GRFs) repeated in many projects became less relevant over time.
-Attention to access to markets, which was already seen in the Government's policy and strategy, was weak in earlier projects. - 9.
-Except for the two most recent projects, the projects applied a rather narrow and detailed approach for targeting the rural poor, but the identification of prospective beneficiaries was not necessarily followed by appropriate support. - 10.
+At the same time, portfolio design was somewhat late in recognizing major changes in the rural context such as: (i) rapidly evolving non-agricultural income sources and migration, which created labour shortages in villages and made it more relevant to pay attention to returns on labour rather than crop yields; and (ii) a rapid increase in the provision of financial services, which has led to the availability of microfinance services in most villages.
+The latter change meant that the support for group revolving funds (GRFs) replicated across many projects became less relevant over time.
+Little attention was paid to market access in earlier projects despite its inclusion in the Government's policy and strategy. - 9.
+Except for the two most recent, the projects applied a rather narrow and detailed approach to targeting the rural poor, but the identification of prospective beneficiaries was not necessarily followed by appropriate support. - 10.
 Effectiveness.
 The projects promoted improved agricultural technologies mainly through training and extension services, often accompanied by GRF support.
-Less than expected uptake of improved techniques by farmers was in part due to weaknesses in the training and extension approach, apart from the lack of enabling conditions (e.g. lack of access to water, labour shortages).
-The emphasis on the "demand-driven" nature of extension services and training has consistently been at the core of the projects, but often the training tended to be top-down and supply-driven (e.g. largely based on standard packages).
-However, there have been improvements in the approach to extension and training in the recent projects. - 11.
-The GRF loans are likely to have supported the adoption of improved agricultural technologies, but this linkage has weakened with the context change.
-With growing incomes, remittances and other loan sources, the GRF loans have become one of several sources of household liquidity for many households. - 12.
+Lower than expected uptake of improved techniques by farmers was in part due to weaknesses in the training and extension approach, in addition to the lack of enabling conditions, e.g. a lack of access to water and/or labour shortages.
+An emphasis on the demand-driven nature of extension services and training has consistently been at the core of projects, but training was frequently top-down and supply-driven, largely based on standard packages.
+However, there have been improvements in the approach to extension and training in recent projects. - 11.
+The GRF loans are likely to have supported the adoption of improved agricultural technologies, but this linkage has weakened with the changing context.
+With growing incomes, remittances and other loan sources, the GRF loans have become just one of several sources of household liquidity for many households. - 12.
 The portfolio has sought to improve local-level service delivery and infrastructure within the D&D framework.
 Commune extension workers hired by the projects have filled the gap left by the extremely limited government workforce in extension.
-The projects have also supported advanced farmers to provide support and advice to other farmers, but their effectiveness has varied.
-The important aspect to highlight is that the projects, by channelling investments through decentralized structures, have provided the provincial departments (agriculture, women's affairs, rural development) and sub-national administrations with opportunities for "learning by doing".
-Overall, the support for investments in rural infrastructure has achieved the physical targets while also contributing to the decentralization process, but there were also issues of design and quality of civil works (e.g. irrigation schemes).
+The projects have also supported advanced farmers in providing advice to other farmers, with varying degrees of effectiveness.
+The key point to highlight is that the projects, by channelling investments through decentralized structures, have provided provincial departments of agriculture, women's affairs and rural development and sub-national administrations with opportunities for "learning by doing".
+Overall, the support for investments in rural infrastructure has achieved the physical targets while also contributing to the decentralization process, but there were also issues of design and quality of civil works such as irrigation schemes.